 If you can, both islands are worth a visit.
 But if you have to decide on Isla Mujeres or Isla Holbox, here are four key differences that may help you find the perfect island for your vacation.

-1. Isla Mujeres Is Easiest To Get To
+1. Isla Mujeres Is Easier To Get To

 Thanks to its proximity to the tourist-favorite locale of Cancun, Isla Mujeres has become a popular day-trip destination.
 Three ferries run between Cancun and Isla Mujeres, and two are passenger ferries.
 One car ferry is also available, and three terminals are located within 5 minutes of each other.
 The ferry at Puerto Juarez leaves every half-hour from 5 a.m. until 9:30 p.m. and every hour after that.

 Once you arrive on Isla Mujeres, you’ll have no shortage of options to get around the island.
 Red taxis are available, and you can get most everywhere for 100 Mx Pesos (roughly $5).
 Many people rent a golf cart to get around in or even scooters, and these, too, are easy to find within a block or two of the ferry landing.